 - 50 grams Greek yogurt natural and probiotic

 - Preheat the oven to 180C/350F degrees

-- Add the olive oil and Greek Yogurt and mix until combined.
+- Add the olive oil and Greek Yogurt and stir until combined.

 - Add the warm water gradually (you may not need all of it) and mix until you have a dough.

 - Allow the dough to sit for 5 minutes to allow it to firm up and the fibre ingredients to work their magic.

 - Cut the dough into 4 even pieces.

-- Make each piece into a small ball.
+- Shape each piece into a small ball.

 - Roll the balls of dough in between two pieces of parchment paper.
 Roll out to a circle shape or a longer “pita” bread shape with a thickness of about 5mm.